What is Clearing?

 1) Check which courses are available

 Not all university courses have places in Clearing as they may already be full for this September.
-Here's a full list of courses which are available in Clearing at Birmingham City University.
+Here's a list of the courses we have available and the points you need to apply.
 Once you've found a course that you’re interested in, you'll need to check that you have the UCAS tariff points stated and any other specific entry requirements for the course.
 Sometimes the UCAS tariff points for Clearing are different to the main UCAS entry requirements.
-Take a look at the courses we offer.
+Take a look at our Clearing courses.

 If you haven’t got your exam results yet, it’s never too early to do your research.
 Ask your questions to our expert course advisors.